Amandinha: International career

 Amandinha is considered one of the main reasons for the hegemony of the Brazil women's national team in the Women's Futsal World Tournament.
 Called up to the national team since 2013, she participated in the campaigns of the World Tournament that resulted in the world titles of 2013, 2014 and 2015.
 She was also champion of the Copa América in 2017, 2019, 2023 and 2025, as well as the 2019 Grand Prix for Brazil.

+Amandinha played for Brazil at the inaugural 2025 FIFA Futsal Women's World Cup in the Philippines.
+Her team won this maiden edition, defeating Portugal in the final, where she scored the second goal.

 Accolades

 Amandinha has become the biggest name in women's futsal worldwide, being elected the best player in the world in 2014, 2015, 2016, 2017, 2018, 2019, 2020 and 2021.
-Amandinha is the record holder in the category at the awards, which have been held since 2007 and have already awarded three other Brazilians: Vanessa (3), Lu Minuzzo (1) and Cilene (1).
+Amandinha is the record holder in the category at the awards, which have been held since 2007 and have already awarded four other Brazilians: Vanessa (3), Lu Minuzzo (1), Cilene (1) and Emilly (1).
 The award in question is the Futsal Awards, granted by the website Futsal Planet and considered the main award in the category.

 Personal life

-In addition to being a futsal professional, Amandinha is also a physiotherapist.
+In addition to being a professional futsal player, Amandinha is also a physiotherapist.
 She completed her degree in physiotherapy at Uniplac (Universidade do Planalto Catarinense) in 2018.

+In popular culture

+In 2019, Grupo Globo produced the documentary Carregando a Bola: A História da Melhor do Mundo no Futsal (Carrying the Ball: The Story of the World's Best Futsal Player), which was broadcast nationally on the SporTV channel.